jonathandmoore/gbm_evo/README.md

 **Secondary analysis:**

 Methylation calls, and methylation segmentations, are integrated to generate methylation status calls, and methylation level estimates, for each gene in each accession.

+**8b-analyse_segmentation.R** segments the CG and non-CG methylomes for a sample to generate a model of the genome partitioned into contiguous UM, gbM, teM and gbM-like segments.